Anthonyomowumi/github.io/index.md

 •	DATENAME in SQL for extracting a date part as a string.
 •	Top N in SQL

 ### Project Description:
 This project involved analyzing a dataset of over 48,000 pizza sales to uncover key business insights for a pizza company.
-Using SQL, we calculated core KPIs including total revenue, average order value, total pizzas sold, total orders, and average pizzas per order.
-We then visualized trends in Power BI, such as daily and monthly order volumes, sales distribution by pizza category and size, and performance of individual pizza types—highlighting the top 5 best-sellers and bottom 5 by revenue, quantity, and orders.
-The dashboard enables stakeholders to monitor performance and support data-driven decision-making.
+Using SQL, I calculated core KPIs including total revenue, average order value, total pizzas sold, total orders, and average pizzas per order.
+Then visualized trends in Power BI, such as daily and monthly order volumes, sales distribution by pizza category and size, and performance of individual pizza types—highlighting the top 5 best-sellers and bottom 5 by revenue, quantity, and orders.

+### Some Key Insights
+**•	Optimize Inventory Management:** Focus on high-demand pizzas and reduce stock of underperforming items to minimize waste.

+**•	Improve Sales Strategy:** Use order volume trends to plan marketing and staffing during peak and off-peak periods.

+**•	Refine Product Offerings:** Analyze category and size performance to prioritize best-selling combinations.

+**•	Maximize Revenue and Profitability:** Leverage KPIs like average order value to implement upselling or combo strategies that increase sales.

-**Technology used: SQL server (T-SQL) For Database Management and PowerBI For Dashboard.**
+Technology used: SQL server (T-SQL) For Database Management and PowerBI For Dashboard.

 ### PowerBI Dashboard Overview:
 ![PizzaDashBoard1](PizzaDashBoard1.png)

 ---

 ### 📈 [Employee Insights Dashboard: Unlocking Workforce Trends with Power BI](https://github.com/Anthonyomowumi/github.io/blob/main/HR%20ANALYTICS%20DASHBOARD.pbix)

-- Designed an interactive HR dashboard in Power BI to visualize workforce insights.
-- Analyzed employee distribution by gender, service years, job levels, promotion eligibility, and proximity to the office.
-- Integrated DAX FUNCTIONS CALCULATE KPIs like total headcount, active staff, retrenchment risk, and promotion readiness.
-- Delivered strategic insights to support HR planning, talent retention, and diversity management.
+**Tools Used:**

+PowerBI - DAX functions like SUM, SUMX, COUNTX, FILTER, CARDS, CHARTS

+## Project Description
+This project entailed developing an interactive HR dashboard in Power BI to reveal essential workforce insights.
+It examined employee distribution across gender, years of service, job levels, eligibility for promotions, and distance from the office.
+With the help of DAX functions, fundamental HR KPIs—like total headcount, active employees, retrenchment risk, and promotion readiness—were calculated to assess organizational health.
+The insights facilitated data-informed decision-making in workforce planning, talent retention, succession planning, and diversity initiatives.
+The dashboard enables stakeholders to track trends and make educated HR decisions that align with organizational objectives.

 ### PowerBI Dashboard Overview: